Bodacious/blogit/README.md

 ## Configuration

 Running `rails g blogit:install` will add an initializer file named blogit.rb.
 In here you can set various configuration options.
-Please [read the wiki]() for a full list of the options available.
+Please [read the documentation](http://rubydoc.info/gems/blogit/Blogit/Configuration) for a full list of the options available.

+## At no extra cost...

+we'll also throw in:

+* An XML Sitemap located at `/blog/sitemap.xml`
+* Page Caching and Sweeping

 ## Issues